e-hat/plume/README.md

 def main(): Int := 42
 ```

+This program exits with a status of `42`.
+It exemplifies the motivation of the Plume syntax well -- `def main(): Int` is a function definition declaration that is assigned to the expression `42`, which is just an integer literal.

 ### Examples
 I will put an examples in this section when the language is capable of running small programs.
 However, below is what I'm aiming towards: